 What is crashpad_handler.exe?

-At its core, Crashpad Handler is a part of Crashpad, a crash-reporting library meticulously developed by Google.
-This system is designed to effectively handle and report crashes within a wide array of software applications, such as Google’s Chromium browser, Google Drive and Electron applications, including popular names like Visual Studio Code and Slack.
+At the heart of it, Crashpad Handler is part of Crashpad, a very detailed crash-reporting system made by Google.
+It’s built to catch and report any mishaps across a bunch of software, like Google’s Chromium browser, Google Drive, and Electron apps.
+You’ve probably heard of some of these apps, like Visual Studio Code and Slack.

 Also see: Disable Software_Reporter_Tool.exe (Chrome) Windows 10/11